scubajorgen/GarminTrackConverter/README.md

 * Execute in the directory the script ```scripts\createdirectories.bat```.
 This creates the required subdirectories for gps, routes and localcache
 * Build the project, copy ```/target/GarminTrackConverter.jar``` to the relocated directory ```\GarminTrackConverter```

+*Note that in the garmintrackconverter.json one-way filesync scripts are configured, because they are less prone to errors or conflicts.
+If you also want to sync file deletes, you need to configure the two-way scripts.*

 ## Executing
 Execute